Mushymato/MiscMapActionsProperties/README.md

 - Colors are inverted before being passed to light, so that "Red" will give red light.
 - type|texture is either a light id (1-10 except for 3) or a texture (must be loaded).
 - Use offsetX and offsetY to further adjust the position of the light.

+#### mushymato.MMAP/DrawLayerRotate.{DrawLayerId}: <rotation> <originX> <originY>

+- Buildings Metadata, used over CustomFields because Metadata can be set per building skin if desired.
+- Rotates the specified draw layer layer by rotation every second (rotation/60 every tick) around originX, originY
+- Can be used with regular draw layer things.

 ## DEPRECATED